mayankagwl/my-blogs/NodeJs/run-multiple-nodejs-version-on-the-same-machine/index.md

 ```
 nvm install --lts
 ```
-### Install particular node js version
+### Install particular NodeJs version
-Multiple node js version can be installed using below command
+Multiple NodeJs version can be installed using below command
 ```
 nvm install 8.11.1 // to install the 8.11.1 version